lych77/evon/README.md

 ## Annotations Detailed

 All evon annotations has the `@evon(...)` form.
-Between the parentheses you can specify flags to custom the the dispatcher implementation.
+Between the parentheses you can specify flags to customize the dispatcher implementation.
 All flags are predefined words, including: `catch`, `lock`, `pause`, `queue`, `spawn`, `unsub`, `wait`.

 Multiple flags are separated by commas ( `,` ).
 For example:

 - `@evon(unsub, lock)`
 - `@evon(lock, wait, queue)`

 Annotations are case-sensitive.
 The order of the flags doesn't matter.
-Some flags can only be used under certain conditions, will be detailed later.
+Some flags can only be used under certain conditions, will be detailed below.

 `@evon` annotations apply only to `func` type or `interface` type definitions.
 They can reside *anywhere* within the documenting comment texts of the types, while there can be at most *one* annotation per type.
 For type groups, one annotation can be applied to affect all members in a group: